SeonghoAn/OOP_Web_TeamProject/README.md

 We refered to Object-Oriented Programming lecture of professor Oh-Jun Lee from the Department of Artificial Intelligence at the Catholic University of Korea.

 How to run:

-excute: python run.py (in terminal)
+python run.py (in pycharm terminal)